michaelgilch/dark-arch-sddm/README.md

-# Simple Dark Theme
+# Simple Dark Theme for Arch Linux SDDM

-A simple dark theme for sddm
+This is a simple dark theme for Arch Linux using SDDM.

+Originally forked from simonesestito/dark-arch-sddm.

 # Installation